-All license applications will be available for review by the general public in NRC's Public Document Rooms.
-If it is necessary to submit proprietary information, follow the procedure in 10 CFR 2.790.
+• Proprietary Information/Trade Secrets: If it is necessary to submit proprietary information or trade secrets, follow the procedure in 10 CFR 2.390(b).
 Failure to follow this procedure could result in disclosure of the proprietary information to the public or substantial delays in processing the application.
-Employee personal information, e.g., home address, home telephone number, Social Security Number, date of birth, or radiation dose information, should not be submitted unless specifically requested by NRC.